DeafMan1983/DeafMan1983.Interop.SDL3/README.md

 SDL3 for C#

 # Changes and Fixes:
+* Removed operator implicit and explicit from SDL_Renderer ( Sony I forgot to remove!
+I will recheck and verify for whole SDL3 if they have updated codes in SDL3. )
 * Fixed all structures and removed all operator implicit and explicit with void *value cause SDL_MapRGB and MapRGBA crashed.
 * Added some SDL_hints define string but not all....